 To empower your customer service agents to deliver excellent service you need to make sure

-- they have access to all the (updated) information they need;
+- they have access to all of the (updated) information they need;

 - they have the mandate to make decisions on their own,

-- and that somebody’s always available when they need confirmation or help with a particular issue.
+- that somebody’s always available when they need confirmation or help with a particular issue.

 That’s the sure-fire way to have your agents deliver excellent customer service.